 This is a comprehensive book summary of the book Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 Our time on earth is insultingly brief – we have only around four thousand weeks.
 On top of it all, we waste much of it trying to do everything but eventually accomplish nothing.
 Four Thousand Weeks offers insightful philosophical tools that provoke deep reflection.
 Oliver Burkeman will help you figure out what’s truly important in your life so you can regroup, escape activities that are unworthy, and learn to focus your attention on the here and now.
 In particular, stop dwelling on the past or worrying about the future.
 Plainly, it’s a book about how to use your limited time wisely.

 Managing your time well is, foremost, realizing that not everything can be managed.
 Drop the impossible standards you are pursuing, and decide in advance what to fail at.
 That’s one of the practices Oliver Burkeman proposes as tools for salvation in our culture worshiping busyness.
 All in all, it’s not about trying to cram more into your day and feeling even more anxious when you can’t do everything.
 But about strategically setting boundaries and deciding what not to do.